Interim Vice President for Academic Affairs and Provost; Professor of Psychology

 - B.A., Colgate University

-My area of research is self-presentation and impression management - or the process of conveying identities and images to others.
-Broadly, I am interested in understanding what makes people more or less successful at managing their social interactions.
+As a social psychologist, I study the intersection between public and private views of self, namely self-presentation and impression management - or the process of conveying identities and images to others.
+Broadly, I seek to understand what makes people more or less successful at managing their social interactions.

-My current research projects span several areas.
-I am interested in how close others help or hinder people in social life.
-For example, with a close friend present, do we perform better in important social situations?
+For example, I am interested in how close others help or hinder people in social life.
+With a close friend present, do we perform better in important social situations?
 Do close others allay our social fears or worsen them?
-I've specifically examined how friends and partners may help each other come across well to others by strategically altering the way they describe each other to important audiences.
-Finally, I have applied these areas to better understand those who have difficulty with self-presentation – the socially anxious.
-Friends’ assistance in social life may be crucial for socially anxious people to enter into and navigate social life.
+I've examined how friends and partners may help each other come across well to others by strategically altering the way they describe each other to important audiences and I have applied these findings to better understand those who find social life intimidating – the socially anxious.
+Friends’ support may be crucial for socially anxious people to enter into and navigate social life.

 I have also examined how people deal with social situations in which they interact with several people simultaneously who have different preferences for or expectations of them.
 Called the "Multiple Audience Problem," despite being something people often encounter, the literature has not addressed how people manage such situations.
-Therefore, my lab has begin to explore the strategies people use when faced with the MAP.
+Therefore, my lab explores the strategies people use when faced with the MAP.

-Finally, many of my thesis students have explored research questions related to self-presentation that go beyond my specific research areas.
-For example, students have explored how people manage impressions of being environmentally concerned, how mimicking behaviors relate to self-presentation, and if people form negative impressions of people with diabetes (Type I and/or II).
+Many of my thesis students have explored research questions related to self-presentation that go beyond my specific research areas.
+For example, students have explored how people manage impressions of being “green” or sustainable, how nonverbal mimicking behaviors relate to self-presentation, and if people form negative impressions of people with diabetes.